chipaudette/OpenAudio_ArduinoLibrary/readme.md

 2-Fix synth_pinknoise_f32.h & .cpp built in I16 to F32.
 Now T3 and T4.
 3-Fix synth_whitenoise_f32.cpp to include IMXRT1062  and built in I16 to F32.
 Now T3 and T4.
 4-Added Gaussian White Noise F32.
 This is T3 and T4.
 5-Renamed 3206 codec to .xxx to stop collisions with Teensy I16 library.
 Needs work.
 6-Added new examples/SignalNoise_float.ino to test white, pink, Gaussian noise and sine.
 Audio out.
 7-Disabled output_i2s_f32.h, .cpp by .xxxfile type.
 These need rework for T4.
 Use Convert_F32toI16.
 8-Disabled control_tlv320aic3206.h, .cpp by .xxxfile type.
 These collide with Teensy I16 Audio.
 9-Added new analyze_peak_f32.h and .cpp that parallel similar classes in the Teensy I16 library.
 10-Added new analyze_rms_f32.h and .cpp that parallel similar classes in the Teensy I16 library.
 11-Moved AudioSwitch_F32 from Tympan, added 8-channel version.
 12-Added /examples/Switches_float.ino for 4 and 8 channel switches.
 13-Moved FFT_Overlapped_F32 files from Tympan, revised for T4.0, added _OA name isolation.
 14-Moved Overlapped FFT LPF .INO from Tympan to OA.
-Working T3.6 and T4.0
+Working T3.6 and T4.0 15-Moved Overlapped FFT AudioFormantShifter INO and related from Tympan to _OA Open Audio.
+Tested 3.6 and 4.0.

 **Purpose**: The purpose of this library is to build upon the [Teensy Audio Library](http://www.pjrc.com/teensy/td_libs_Audio.html) to enable new functionality for real-time audio processing.